remijouannet/backup_dir/README.md

 ```

-* launch the script
+* launch the script, **launch the script as root**

 ```
-/usr/sbin/backup_dir_cron
+sudo /usr/sbin/backup_dir_cron
 ```

 mutliple config files
 --

-You can have mutliple config files, if you have let's say a conf file "/etc/backup_dir/backup_dir2.ini"
+You can have mutliple config files, if you have let's say a conf file named "/etc/backup_dir/backup_dir2.ini"
 you can use it with the following command

 ```